nijinjose/Codex-portfolio/index.md

         <h3>Senior Data Science and MLOps Analyst</h3>
         <h4 class="text-muted">Markerstudy Group, London, UK</h4>
         <p class="text-muted">Dec 2023 - Present</p>
-        <p>I'm leading risk prediction initiatives for motor insurance using advanced ML techniques.
-Recently engineered a gradient boosting model with nested experiment tracking that delivered a 120K GBP annual revenue uplift!<br>
+        <p>At Markerstudy Group, my work focuses on improving profitability and regulatory compliance through data science and robust MLOps.
+I lead risk prediction initiatives where I re-engineered a gradient boosting model that generated a £120K annual revenue uplift and enhanced pricing accuracy by 15-20%.
+A key part of this success was my direct collaboration with actuarial and pricing teams to establish model validation frameworks, ensuring full compliance with insurance regulations.
-I've transformed our team's approach to ML deployment by implementing containerized services on Kubernetes and establishing robust CI/CD pipelines with Azure DevOps.
-My work on systematic load testing frameworks ensures our models perform reliably under various traffic conditions.<br>
+To support these models, I've transformed our team's approach to deployment.
+I built a more scalable and auditable ML infrastructure by deploying containerized services on Kubernetes (AKS) and establishing robust CI/CD pipelines via Azure DevOps.
+This involved creating comprehensive quality assurance practices where they were previously absent, including systematic load testing frameworks to ensure our models perform reliably under various traffic conditions.
+I also architected a compliance and risk management framework for our toolchain and am currently designing tool integration for automated license scanning.

-Currently spearheading our cloud migration initiatives, transitioning from on-premises deployments to a scalable, cloud-native architecture in Azure.</p>
+As the internal MLOps subject matter expert, my role is also strategic.
+I am spearheading our cloud migration to a scalable, cloud-native architecture in Azure, a move guided by an MLOps maturity assessment I conducted to identify and close critical gaps in our model governance .
+Based on these findings, I established the formal governance framework and led the new platform design.
+My current focus is on extending this work by building out our automated training capabilities within Azure Pipelines to create a truly transparent and reproducible model development lifecycle.</p>
     </div>
 </div>